The Atheist Bible, CC-BY Fabian M. Suchanek

 Eleanor Roosevelt with the Universal Declaration of Human Rights (1948) CC0 United States Government

-Human Rights are guidelines for national laws, i.e., a moral framework for laws.
-The roots of Human Rights lie in several older frameworks: the English Magna Carta (1215 CE), the English Bill of Rights (1689 CE), the French Declaration of the Rights of Man and of the Citizen (1789 CE), and the Bill of Rights in the United States Constitution (1791 CE).
-After the Second World War (1945), the international community began to seriously consider drafting a global legal framework.
-In 1948, the “Universal Declaration of Human Rights” was issued by the United Nations.
+Human rights are guidelines for national laws, i.e., moral frameworks for laws.
+The roots of human rights lie in several older frameworks: the English Magna Carta (1215 CE), the English Bill of Rights (1689 CE), the French Declaration of the Rights of Man and of the Citizen (1789 CE), and the Bill of Rights in the United States Constitution (1791 CE).
+After the Second World War (1945 CE), the international community began to seriously consider drafting a global legal framework.
+In 1948 CE, the “Universal Declaration of Human Rights” was issued by the United Nations.99

-The UN Declaration of Human Rights stipulate that national laws should respect the right to life, freedom of religion, freedom of speech, and freedom of assembly, as well as electoral rights and rights to due process and fair trial 29.
-They also contain economic, social, and cultural rights, such as labor rights and the right to health, the right to education, and the right to an adequate standard of living.
-Human Rights abolish slavery, guarantee equality before the law, prohibit torture, and establish the presumption of innocence.
+The UN Declaration stipulates that national laws should respect the right to life, freedom of religion, freedom of speech, and freedom of assembly, as well as electoral rights and rights to due process and fair trial100.
+It also contains economic, social, and cultural rights, such as labor rights and the right to health, the right to education, and the right to an adequate standard of living.
+The UN Declaration abolishes slavery, guarantees equality before the law, prohibits torture, and establishes the presumption of innocence.

-The UN Declaration of Human Rights is a statement of principles for national laws and not a legally binding document or enforceable law.
-In Europe, the declaration became the basis of the European Convention on Human Rights, which, in turn, is directly applicable law.
-It is enforced by the European Court of Human Rights.
-On the international scene, the Declaration became the basis of the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
+The UN Declaration is a statement of principles for national laws and not a legally binding document or enforceable law.
+However, it became the basis of the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
 These were signed into national law by the large majority of countries in the world, thus making them at least nominally binding nearly all over the world.
-Several countries have made reservations to the convention.
-This is the case most notably for the United States and some Muslim countries.
-Still, the Declaration is the de facto yardstick for most legal systems.
+Several countries have made reservations to the convention101 but still, the UN Declaration of Human Rights is the de facto yardstick for most legal systems.

 It’s better to have a good ideal and fail to live up to it,